SCS-ASSE-FS21-Tutors/tapas/ADR/0002-executer-microservices.md

 ## Context
-Our application must be able to support multiple Executors which have different properties (i.e., certain tasks can only be completed by certain executors).
+Our application must be able to support multiple Executors which have different properties (i.e., certain tasks can only be completed by certain executors) and work independently of one another.
-Therefore, we need to separate different executor functionalities to work independently.

 ## Decision
 Separating the responsibilities of multiple Executors will be done by implementing multiple Executors as microservices.